Using A Password Manager Or Moving To A New One

 Changing KDF iterations – Bitwarden uses a secure default (100,001 iterations), as mentioned above.
 However, you can change the iteration count from the Account Settings → Security → Keys menu of the web vault.

 Setting your KDF iterations too high could result in poor performance when logging into (and unlocking) Bitwarden on devices with slower CPUs.
-Therefore, we recommend you increase the value in increments of 50,000 and test all your devices.
+Therefore, we recommend increasing the value in increments of 50,000 and testing all your devices.

 Note: I set my account to 1000101 iterations. - Account Fingerprint Phrase